mozilla/eslint-plugin-no-unsanitized/README.md

 [![Build Status](https://travis-ci.org/mozilla/eslint-plugin-no-unsanitized.svg?branch=master)](https://travis-ci.org/mozilla/eslint-plugin-no-unsanitized)
 # Disallow unsanitized DOM access (no-unsanitized)

-This function disallows unsafe coding practices that may result into security vulnerabilities.
+These rules disallow unsafe coding practices that may result into security vulnerabilities.
 We will disallow assignments to innerHTML as well as calls to insertAdjacentHTML without the use of a pre-defined escaping function.
 The escaping functions must be called with a template string.
 The function names are hardcoded as `Sanitizer.escapeHTML` and `escapeHTML`.

 ## Rule Details